Mikal Bridges: Early life

-Bridges is the son of Jack Bridges and Tyneeha Rivers, who gave birth to him at the age of 19 and raised him as a single mother.
+Bridges is the son of Jack Bridges and Tyneeha Rivers.
+Tyneeha gave birth to him at the age of 19 and raised him as a single mother.
 He grew up in Overbrook, Philadelphia, and nearby neighborhoods.
 He moved to Malvern, Pennsylvania in middle school.
 His second cousin is former La Salle player Tyrone Garland.

 High school career

 Bridges attended Great Valley High School in Malvern, Pennsylvania, where he was coached by Jim Nolan.
 He began to get serious about basketball in his sophomore year when he had a growth spurt to reach 6–6.
 As a junior, he averaged 20 points and eight rebounds per game.
 During his senior season, he was named First Team All-Class AAAA.
 He posted averages of 18.5 points, 7.2 rebounds, 2.4 assists, 2.4 blocks, and 1.6 steals per game as a senior.
 Bridges was named to the Philadelphia Inquirer's All-Southeastern Pa., boys basketball first team as a senior.
 In his career, he had 1,340 points and 511 rebounds.
 Coming out of high school, he was ranked by ESPNU as the 82nd best player nationally, and committed to Villanova in June 2013.